ktoso/rx-wiki/What's-different-in-2.0.md

 # Single

 The 2.x `Single` reactive base type, which can emit a single `onSuccess` or `onError` has been redesigned from scratch.
-It's architecture now derives from the Reactive-Streams design.
+Its architecture now derives from the Reactive-Streams design.
 Its consumer type (`rx.Single.SingleSubscriber<T>`) has been changed from being a class that accepts `rx.Subscription` resources to be an interface `io.reactivex.SingleObserver<T>` that has only 3 methods:

 ```java
 interface SingleObserver<T> {